 How do these viruses spread?

 Both COVID-19 and flu are spread through particles containing the virus when someone with either illness coughs, sneezes or talks.
-These particles can travel to the mouths or noses of nearby people, which is especially likely when people are within six feet of each other.
+These particles can travel to the mouths or noses of nearby people, especially when people are within six feet of each other.

 Particles containing the viruses can also spread further in environments with poor ventilation.

-Both COVID-19 and flu are mostly spread by inhalation, but infections can also happen through touch - this includes physical contact with an infected person (eg shaking hands) or touching a contaminated surface before touching their own mouth, nose or eyes.
+Both COVID-19 and flu are mostly caught by inhalation, but also through physical contact with an infected person - shaking hands - or touching a contaminated surface and then touching your own mouth, nose or eyes.